 2) International Club: The purpose of the International Club is to foster an appreciation for the cultures of the world.
 All students are welcome to join, including those who come to the University from foreign countries, those who are members of various ethnic groups, and those interested in learning more about the world’s cultures.
 Activities include cultural nights, international cuisine, and occasional activities with the international club in the local community.

 provide opportunities for athletic pursuits:

-1) Fellowship of Christian Athletes: In addition to spiritual activities detailed above, FCA sponsors various athletic events, including a 3-on-3 basketball tournament and powder puff football.
+2) Marauders for Christ: In addition to spiritual activities detailed above, MFC sponsors various athletic events, including a 3-on-3 basketball tournament and powder puff football.